Jobijollof/LAMP-STACK-IMPLEMENTATION/README.md

 # PBLproject1
 Task1
 ## Lamp-Stack-Implemetation
-As a Devops Engineer documentation has to be one of my greatest strength.

 This is a fun project  to improve my documentation skill.
 # What is a Lamp Stack?